Volunteer Counselor Andy and Camper Josh Form a Unique Bond Over 25 Years

 "I love catching up with Josh and seeing how life is going," Andy said.
 "We often get busy in our lives, but at Camp we get to slow down and catch up."

 When he began volunteering, Andy never would have guessed what an important role Camp would play in his life.
 The campers and his fellow counselors have become some of his closest friends.
-When he got married four years ago, 32 of the guests were friends from Camp.
+When he got married several years ago, 32 of the guests were friends from Camp.
 Catching up with them each year and seeing new people experience Camp for the first time are some of his greatest joys.

 "I love the smiles—especially from the first-timers that come to Camp," Andy said.
 "To me it's the small things, like Josh and I catching up and seeing how life is… I feel almost selfish coming to camp.
 I get to hang out with great people and I realize how minor my problems are.
 When I come here my problems disappear.
 I'm recharged soul-wise."